tve/blog/content/2018/lp-wifi-esp8266-assoc.md

 ![Light sleep](/img/low-power-wifi/esp8266-light-sleep-open-all.png)
 _Scope capture of 12 seconds in automatic light sleep mode with a `loop()` iteration in the middle._

-The yellow trace shows the gpio pin which briefly goes high in the center of the capture (not really visible).
+The yellow trace shows the gpio pin which very briefly goes high in the center of the capture (not really visible).
 Each horizontal division corresponds to one second, the full capture lasts 12 seconds.
 The blue trace shows power consumption at 20mA per vertical division.